MenuBase EN

 2. No upside to push, the system rewards clock-in not effort

 This is the structural reason most operators miss.
 Your staff are paid hourly to be present.
 Pushing your RM14 cheesecake doesn't show up in their paycheck.
 There is no upside to the extra effort, no downside to skipping it.
 The system rewards showing up.
+The cost of that pattern shows up directly in your average order value.

 In some Western markets, tipping creates this incentive.
 In Malaysia, where tipping isn't cultural and where service charge is pooled, the individual server has zero financial reason to push hard on the upsell.